retrofox/data-transfer-is-file/Readme.md

 data-trasfer-is-file
 ====================
-Return if dataTrasfer event propery has files in its types properties
+Return if `dataTrasfer` event propery has files in its `types` property

 Installation
 ------------